rengler33/rengler33/README.md

 ### [Game of Tafl](https://github.com/rengler33/tafl) (WIP)

 An ancient game, also known as Hnefatafl or "viking's chess" written in Elixir.
+Includes a text client and will include a Phoenix client in the future.

 ## Notes